 “Jesus answered and said to them, “Go and tell John the things you have seen and heard: that the blind see, the lame walk, the lepers are cleansed, the deaf hear, the dead are raised, the poor have the gospel preached to them.” – Luke 7:22

-Hey readers and friends!
+Hey friends!
 Thank you for reading along and studying with me in this journey towards heaven.
 I appreciate you!

 Have you ever thought about John the Baptist’s imprisonment – particularly that Jesus didn’t set him free?
 Remember that King Herod had put John in prison because John told him it was not right for him to have his brother’s wife (Mt.
 14:2-4).

 When John’s disciples saw all the miracles that Jesus was doing, they went and told him in prison (Lk.
 7:18).
 “And John, calling two of his disciples to him, sent them to Jesus saying, ‘Are You the Coming One, or do we look for another’” (Lk.
 7:19)?

 Now John had already preached about this same Jesus and baptized Him, saying that he was unworthy to even carry His sandals or loose the straps (Mt.
 4:11; Mk.
 1:7).
 He even told Jesus that he needed to be baptized by Him and not the other way around (Mt.
 4:14).
 So John knew and had been with Jesus.